Sometimes we encounter relatively complex addition exercises such as the following:

 If we have a remainder at the end, we write it in parentheses next to the result above the division sign.

-Sometimes we encounter relatively complex addition exercises like:
+Sometimes we encounter relatively complex addition exercises like the following:

-It would be difficult for us to add like this in our head.
+It would be difficult for us to perform this addition in our head.

-That's exactly why we'll use the vertical addition method, which will make addition exercises much easier for us.
+That's exactly why we'll use the vertical addition method, which should make these addition exercises significantly easier.

 How do we write a vertical addition problem?